fadden/CiderPress2/DiskArc/Arc/MacBinary-notes.md

 whether this actually happened before the MacBinary III era.
 (Presumably this should also be padded to a 128-byte boundary, but the specification doesn't mention this.)

+Files may or may not actually end on a 128-byte boundary.
+Some MacBinary creators apparently didn't pad the last stretch of file.

 All multi-byte integers are in big-endian order.
 Fields identified with "(2)" or "(3)" were added in MacBinary II or III, and must be zero in earlier versions of the format.
+(In practice, some implementations left garbage in the unused fields.)

 The file header is:
 ```
 +$00 / 1: version byte, must be zero
-+$02 /64: filename, with leading length byte; max length is actually 31 (HFS limit)
++$02 /64: filename, with leading length byte
 +$41 /16: Finder FInfo block (originated in MFS)
   +$00 / 4: fdType - file type
   +$04 / 4: fdCreator - creator